benzelcurry/benzelcurry/README.md

 - 💬 Ask me about my interest in programming!
 - 📫 How to reach me: Send me an email at benawhiting@gmail.com (preferred) or send me a message on [LinkedIn](https://www.linkedin.com/in/ben-whiting-563526207/)
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I speak Spanish at a conversational level, and am interested in learning more languages (both spoken and programmed)!
+- ⚡ Fun fact: I speak Spanish at a conversational level, and am interested in learning more languages (both spoken and programming)!